metafates/gache/README.md

 	Lifetime: time.Hour,
 })

+// getPokemon will get a pokemon by name from API
 // Gonna Cache Em' All!
 func getPokemon(name string) (*Pokemon, error) {
 	// check if Pokémon is in cache